fipelle/MessyTimeSeries.jl/README.md

 arima_out = arima(arima_settings, NelderMead(), Optim.Options(iterations=10000, f_tol=1e-2, x_tol=1e-2, g_tol=1e-2, show_trace=true, show_every=500));
 ```

-Please note that in the estimation process the underlying ARMA(p,q) model is constrained to be causal and invertible in the past, for all candidate parameters, by default.
+Please note that in the estimation process of the underlying ARMA(p,q), the model is constrained to be causal and invertible in the past by default, for all candidate parameters.
 This behaviour can be controlled via the "tightness" keyword argument of the arima function.

 #### Forecast